antleaf/doapr/webroot/content/repositories/rutgers_optimality_archive.md

 remining_indrawn_item: Title and author information will remain, with an indication that the paper has been withdrawn.
 repository_type: Disciplinary
-scientific_committees:
+scientific_committees: "\L"
 service_pricing: None
 short_name: ROA
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://roa.rutgers.edu/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 All versions are linked and visible to everyone
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: At author's request
-withdrawal_policy: At the author's request, a paper may be withdrawn from the archive;
-  in this case, the link to the article is deactivated.
+withdrawal_policy: 'Yes'
 features:
 - :feature: search_engine
   :description: Advanced Search